The University of Ottawa has already undertaken many initiatives to help protect biodiversity and preserve nature. Here are some examples:

 Green spaces

-There are several signature gardens on campus that benefit people, animals, and insects.
-Some gardens, like the Husky Courtyard, have a significant amount of biodiversity, with dozens of varieties of plants and animals.
-Others, like the Indigenous garden, prioritize native plant species while sharing Algonquin Anishinabeg knowledge.
+Several signature gardens on campus benefit people, animals, and insects.
+Some gardens, like the Cenovus Courtyard, have a significant amount of biodiversity, with dozens of varieties of plants and animals.
+Others, like the Indigenous garden, prioritize native plant species while sharing Algonquin Anishinaabeg knowledge.
+All of our new garden spaces are prioritizing drought tolerance and aim to have a variety of purposes including:

 Community gardens